edarruiz/DomainDrivenDesign.SDK/README.md

 The Services are introduced in the book on chapter 5, when Eric Evans says:

 > *"In some cases, the clearest and most pragmatic design includes operations that do not conceptually belong to any object.
-Rather than force the issue, we can follow the natural  contours of the problem space and include SERVICES explicitly in the model."*
+Rather than force the issue, we can follow the natural  contours of the problem space and include SERVICES explicitly in the model." (...)*
 >
-> *(...)*
->
 > *"There are important domain operations that can't find a natural home in an ENTITY or VALUE OBJECT.
-Some of these are intrinsically activities or actions, not things, but since our modeling paradigm is objects, we try to fit them into objects anyway."*
+Some of these are intrinsically activities or actions, not things, but since our modeling paradigm is objects, we try to fit them into objects anyway." (...)*
 >
-> *(...)*
->
 > *"Some concepts from the domain aren't natural to model as objects.
 Forcing the required domain functionality to be the responsibility of an ENTITY or VALUE either distorts the definition of a model-based object or adds meaningless artificial objects."*
 >
 > *"A SERVICE is an operation offered as an interface that stands alone in the model, without encapsulating state, as ENTITIES and VALUE OBJECTS do.
-SERVICES are a common pattern in technical frameworks, but they can also apply in the domain layer."*
+SERVICES are a common pattern in technical frameworks, but they can also apply in the domain layer." (...)*
 >
-> *(...)*
->
 > *"When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
-Make the SERVICE stateless."*
+Make the SERVICE stateless." (...)*
+>

 *Services* are a common name and a very common concept in web applications.
 For this reason, when using Domain-Driven Design, we prefix the names of this kind of domain related services, especifically calling them *Domain Services*.